Fortean Winds Investigation Series

 The Geometry of the Occult: Mathematical Insights from Grimoires

 The most specific finding in the series.
-Grimoires like the Key of Solomon and the Goetia embed mathematical and geometric precision that goes well beyond what decorative use of symbols would require.
-Symmetry, alphanumeric integration, proportional relationships.
-The AI found that the geometric grammar of these texts maps onto principles in sacred geometry, number theory, and what we would now recognize as field mathematics.
+Grimoires like the Key of Solomon and the Goetia embed mathematical and geometric precision that goes well beyond decorative use.
+Symmetry, alphanumeric integration, proportional relationships — the AI found that the geometric grammar maps onto principles in sacred geometry, number theory, and field mathematics.
+This is the most falsifiable finding in the series.
 Newton wasn’t wasting his time.

 Part 5 — The Synthesis